joomlaworks/fill-it-up-for-joomla/README.md

 It's that simple.
 Really :)

-That's why it took only a few minutes to set up this demo site: [PENDING]
+That's why it only took a few minutes to do the initial set up for this site: https://demo.getk2.org/

 Fill It Up for Joomla can generate: Joomla articles, K2 items (with comments & rich media) and Joomla users.
 In the future we plan on adding content adapters so more Joomla extensions are supported out of the box.